-It is a well known fact that most women undergo several physical and hormonal changes after giving birth and mood swings aren’t uncommon among new mothers.
-Most women today put in considerable effort in order to shed their post pregnancy weight.
+It is a well-known fact that most women undergo several physical and hormonal changes after giving birth and mood swings aren’t uncommon among new mothers.
+Most women have to put in considerable effort in order to achieve fat loss after pregnancy.

 Thus, the average new mother shouldn’t feel guilty by making comparisons with the results above and instead try and focus on losing weight according to their own abilities and metabolism levels.

 Generally, it takes up to 6 months for a woman to get back to her normal body weight after giving birth.
 The word ‘Normal’ here implies the average hormonal and metabolic levels that they possessed prior to conception.

 In some cases, however, they might not be able to get back to their normal weight completely and this is considered completely natural.
 Mother’s who are breastfeeding shouldn’t be calorie conscious because the stress of night feeding and continuous care for their babies is difficult enough without having to worry about weight issues.

 The main aim for the first few months after giving birth is to have a healthy and nutritious diet.
 Ideally, a well-balanced diet for new mothers should be around 2000 calories and include 50% carbohydrates, 30% of proteins and 10% of fat along with adequate amounts of fiber.

 Nursing mothers can afford to treat themselves occasionally but it should be done in moderation.
 Perhaps the most common mistake mothers make is to overeat during and after pregnancy.
 One should not go to extremes.